UK's Big Ben tower more badly damaged by Nazi bombs than thought

 Ian Ailles, Director General of the House of Commons, said the task of restoring the tower had been more complex than anticipated.

-“... understanding the full extent of the damage to the tower was impossible until the scaffolding was up," he said in a statement.
+"Alongside other issues, such as the impact of often inappropriate conservation methods used by our predecessors, the corrosive levels of pollution in the atmosphere and the discovery of asbestos in unexpected places, we have only now been able to fully understand the full investment required for this project," he said in a statement.

-Among other problems, bomb damage inflicted on the tower during the Second World War had been found to be more extensive than first thought.
+Among other problems, bomb damage inflicted on the tower during the war had been found to be more extensive than first thought.

 Although the tower survived Nazi bombing, its roof and dials were damaged in a May 1941 air raid which destroyed the main House of Commons chamber.